conoro/hugo.conoroneill.net/content/post/downloading-youtube-videos-for-offline-viewing-on-android.md

 * Launch QPython
 * Tap the Projects icon (large unlabelled one above the sign-in link)
 * `get-youtube` will be listed there
+* Tap it to run it
+* If the clipboard has a YouTube URL, it'll automatically download the video.
-* Run it and paste in any YouTube URL (if the clipboard has a YouTube URL, it'll be pre-populated, so just hit Enter on your on-screen keyboard.
-Tap near the cursor if the keyboard has not appeared.)
+* Otherwise if the clipboard is empty or has a non-YouTube video URL you must paste it by long-pressing at the cursor and tapping Paste.
+Then tap again near the cursor if the keyboard has not appeared, and tap Enter.
 * The video will download to `/storage/emulated/0/qpython`
 * The video will automatically appear in MX Player when you launch it
 * You can delete it in MX Player once you are done